google/comprehensive-rust/src/chromium/cargo.md

-# Comparing Chromium and Cargo ecosystems
+# Comparing Chromium and Cargo Ecosystems

 Rust community typically uses `cargo` and libraries from [crates.io][2].
 Chromium is built using `gn` and `ninja` and a curated set of dependencies.